mmusal/mmusal.github.io/_posts/BYM_ModelApplication.md

 ## $\phi$ , The areal joint distribution
-When we look at the joint distribution of spatial contribution to mortality risk, out of the
+Next, we look at the joint distribution of spatial contribution to mortality risk.
+In doing so we create the object phis and populate it with MCMC samples and biweeks in its first and second columns respectively.

 ```r